-- 1. Select [\(\psi\): Auto rotate] (\(\varphi\)). - 2.
+- 1. Select [4: Auto rotate] (2). - 2.
 Select an option.

+- On

+Automatically rotates images for display on both the camera and computers.

 - On

 Automatically rotates images only for display on computers.

 - Off

 Images are not automatically rotated.

 Images captured with auto rotation set to [Off] will not rotate during playback even if you later set auto rotation to [On].